 So many smartphone companies have been launching smartphones with little or no edges, and also some with minimum holes, stopgap and physical buttons.
-Meizu has surpassed that by announcing the launch of a new smartphone from the company, and was named “Zero.”
+Meizu has surpassed that by announcing the launch of a new smartphone from the company – it is the first smartphone without holes or buttons – and is named “Zero.”

 The Meizu Zero has no charging port or headphone jack.
 It doesn’t even have a speaker grill.
 Neither does it have a SIM card slot nor the buttons you normally see on a phone.
 The only visible elements of its all-display, 7.8 mm thick ceramic body are its dual 20MP and 12MP primary camera and 20MP secondary camera.

 While it has no ports and grilles, the Meizu Zero still has 2 pinholes – one is for hard resets and the other is a microphone hole.
 So, is this claim baseless.
 Not exactly.
 Bezel-less phones do have tiny bezels.
 So, a smartphone with two pinholes must count as holeless.

 Though, there are neither Buttons nor Ports in the Meizu Zero, but it does have edges.
 It also has 18-Watt Wireless Charging (this is the fastest wireless charging till date) and this is the first smartphone to have no charging port.
 The Meizu Zero is a natural progression for smartphones, as OEMs have been trying to get rid of Ports and Buttons for quite a long time.